|

 As RailServe.com traffic expanded and advertisers

-signed-up, speed and reliability was an increased concern.
-Chris was
+signed-up, speed and reliability was an increased focus.
+The site was moved to a new server and Chris spent several weeks

 writing new software that would significantly enhance RailServe.com's search, advertising,